 The Readiness Seal is an opportunity provided for Ohio high school students to earn recognition by showing they are prepared to contribute to the workplace and their communities.
-The OhioMeansJobs-Readiness Seal is a formal designation a students can earn on their high school diplomas and transcripts indicating they have the personal strengths, strong work ethic and professional experience that businesses need.
+The Ohio Means Jobs-Readiness Seal is a formal designation a student can earn on their high school diplomas and transcripts indicating they have the personal strengths, strong work ethic and professional experience that businesses need.